fa2k/raredisease-configs/README.md

 ### bwamem2 index

-bwamem2 index is precomputed to save time.
+bwamem2 index is precomputed to save time (not required to run the pipeline).
 The script `make-bwamem2.sh` handles this:

     $ cd scripts/
     $ bash make-bwamem2.sh